 Are you fascinated by the past?
 Do you love learning about history?
 Are you great at working with people, especially older ones?
 You might enjoy being a legacy writer.
 Legacy writers, also known as personal historians.
 They write down all of the important events of their and their family members’ lives.
 They need excellent soft skills and the ability to listen and stay well-organized.
 If history is really your thing, then legacy writing could be a meaningful and lucrative career path for you.

 5. Content Writer

 Content writers need to be able to write to their audience.
 That means adopting an appropriate style and choosing topics of interest for their particular demographic.
 Since content writers frequently make a living by working for a number of different clients, blogs, or websites, they need to be able to quickly adapt to whatever style is needed.
 They also need to be able to generate truly original content.
 The final skill needed for content writing is a familiarity with SEO, or search engine optimization; this means that certain keywords need to be included in posts in order to get the most traffic to the site.
-While there is definitely a learning curve, it is a solid career choice for writers that is not going away anytime soon.
+While there is definitely a learning curve, it is a solid career choice for professional paper writers that is not going away anytime soon.

 Still think that your writing skills are just good for your student papers?
 Come on!
 You even do not know what kind of treasure you have.
 Start thinking about your future career, as you have such a great variety of positions to choose among.